View Daniel Beeson's Obituary on thecarrollnews.com and share memories

 Survivors include his wife, Nancy Banks Beeson of the home; children and spouses, Troy Marlon and Jennifer Beeson of Cary, N.C., Paul Edward and Beth Beeson of Pilot Mountain, N.C.; brother, Joe Jr. Beeson; grandchildren and step-grandchildren, Danielle Beeson, Jacob Beeson, Haley Beeson, Lucas Beeson, Braden Beeson, Owen Hellinger, Clara Hellinger, Wyatt Hellinger, Hayes Hellinger.
 In addition, he is also survived by many nieces and nephews that he felt very close to.

-Funeral services will be held at 2:00 Sunday, March 31, 2019 at Vaughan-Guynn-McGrady Chapel in Hillsville, VA.
-The family will receive friends at the funeral home on Sunday from 1:00-2:00 prior to the service.
-Burial will follow in the Vinson-Beeson Family Cemetery in Hillsville, VA.
+Funeral services were held Sunday, March 31, 2019 at Vaughan-Guynn-McGrady Chapel in Hillsville, VA.
+The family received friends at the funeral home on Sunday from 1:00-2:00 prior to the service.
+Burial followed in the Vinson-Beeson Family Cemetery in Hillsville, VA.

 In lieu of flowers, donations can be made to a in Dan's name.
 He felt that prostate cancer research was underfunded and this was a cause he supported.